Joeydreambig/Shufflow-ai-productivity-tool/README.md

 ## Overview

 Most productivity tools assume that users select one task, remain focused, and finish it before moving on.
-Shufflow is designed for a different reality: attention changes, interruptions happen, and people often need to restart to unfinished tasks.
+Shufflow is designed for a different reality: attention changes, interruptions happen, and people often need to return to unfinished tasks.

 Shufflow breaks complex work into connected steps, preserves task context, and recommends a relevant next action based on factors such as available time, energy, priority, and difficulty.